ramonawalls/DOI_request_quickstart/index.rst

    * - CyVerse account
      - You will need a CyVerse account to complete this exercise
      - |CyVerse User Portal|
-   * - Atmosphere access
-     - You must have access to Atmosphere
-     - |CyVerse User Portal|
-   * - Cyberduck
-     - Standalone software for upload/download to Data Store
-     - |Download Cyberduck|

 Platform(s)
 ~~~~~~~~~~~

 *We will use the following CyVerse platform(s):*

- ..
-   #### comment: delete any row not needed in this table ####

 .. list-table::
     :header-rows: 1